adonegan/milestone-2-time-dash/README.md

 ##### Category bar chart
-* A different type of chart to display the data this time, the bars in this chart show the winners' sphere of influence, i.e. the category in which the winners are connected to and have won because of this cateory.
+* A different type of chart to display the data this time, the bars in this chart show the winners' sphere of influence, i.e. the category in which the winners are connected to and have won because of this category.
 For example, users can see that the people who won in the name of politics greatly exceed other categories.
 Like all other charts, users can click on the bar chart to filter the results in other charts.

 ##### Select menu